oracle/tribuo/README.md

 supported platforms for the native libraries with which we interface.
 If you're interested in another platform and wish to use one of the native library interfaces (ONNX Runtime, TensorFlow, and XGBoost), we recommend reaching out to the developers of those libraries.
+Note the reproducibility package requires Java 17, and as such is not part of the `tribuo-all` Maven Central deployment.

 ## Documentation